esyede/alitphp/README.md

 ```

 Possible value for debug is:
- * 0 : suppresses prints of the stack trace (default)
+ * 0 : Suppresses prints of the stack trace (default)
- * 1 : prints files & lines
+ * 1 : Prints files & lines
- * 2 : prints classes & functions as well
+ * 2 : Prints classes & functions as well
- * 3 : prints detailed infos of the objects as well
+ * 3 : Prints detailed infos of the objects as well